This Artist Wants to Turn Winston Churchill's Blood into Gin

 It’s actually been a running project with me and certain friends of mine that, whenever we’re really bored at parties, we have really loud discussions about the most disgusting things you could technically distill into an alcohol.
 At a garden party, we were coming up with in-depth plans for how to harvest enough cum to make a semen alcohol.

-Can you give me some other examples of gross shit you could turn into alcohol?
+Can you give me some other examples of grody shit you could turn into alcohol?

 Sweat you could definitely do.
 You’d have to get a lot of people and a lot of rags.
 Tears, obviously.
 You’d get a very salty mix from that one.
 Those are the main bodily fluids you could do.
 Anything where you can get enough sugar in it, you can technically turn it into some form of booze and then you can distill it into a high-proof spirit.